-Singapore’s tropical climate can exacerbate acne-related issues, including the dreaded “maskne” – acne from extended periods of mask wearing.
-We review four skincare products, including serums for acne and oily skin, that can help!
+Singapore’s tropical climate can exacerbate acne-related issues, including the dreaded “maskne” – acne from extended periods of mask-wearing.
+We review some acne solution skincare products, including serums for oily skin, that can help!

 Kigella Corrective Serum by Luxe Botanics, $147

 Stress manifests itself physically in different forms for people; I often find it affects my sleep patterns and my skin condition.
 When work is at its peak, I tend to get rough skin and acne in unusual areas such as my cheeks and neck.

 Recently, I’ve turned to Luxe Botanics to help tackle the flare-ups – and it’s proving successful!
 Enriched with Vitamin C, niacinamide and sodium hyaluronate, the lightweight serum calms and soothes distressed skin, whilst the key ingredient, Kigelia fruit extract, is a potent yet gentle skin purifying botanical that supports cell regeneration.
 It requires only one to two drops in the morning, and three days of use is often more than enough to get my skin back to normal.

 Founded by former acne sufferer Jasmine Kang, who has a biomedical and pharmaceutical background, this local skincare line specifically targets acne-prone, sensitive skin.